Course Code: afw

 People spend most of their lives talking, so doesn't it seem like it should be easy to write dialogue?
 Actually, in many ways, it's the most difficult part of fiction writing.
 Creating convincing, meaningful dialogue that advances the plot and contributes to character development can be an author's greatest challenge.
 In this lesson, you'll meet that challenge and see how to succeed.

 There's only one chance to make a first impression—that's as true of fiction as it is of people.
-So in this lesson, you'll examine how to make your first impression with your first few lines.
+So, in this lesson, you'll examine how to make a good first impression with your first few lines.
 You'll also see how to make a lasting impact with your story's last few paragraphs.
 You'll see lots of great examples that should help you to spark your own creative ideas.

 One of the most common bits of advice to authors is "show, don't tell."
 In short, it means letting your readers make discoveries through your characters and their surroundings, not because you, as the author, explained it to them.
 Telling is a trap even very experienced authors can fall into.
 In this lesson, you'll explore ways to avoid it.
 You'll also look at the differences between drama and melodrama, and when to use each of them.